Tag Archive for: 800 years

 The Montpellier Society for the History of Medicine (SMHM) and the French Society for the History of Medicine (SFHM) are joining forces to host a joint conference celebrating the 800th anniversary of the Montpellier School of Medicine.

-Check out the schedule for each event and registration details on the 800th Anniversary website.
+Check out the program for each event and registration details on the 800th Anniversary website.

 SEPTEMBER 2021 - RE-RUN OF THE "CORPS A COEUR" EXHIBITION

-From September 22, 2021, through October 30, 2021, the “Corps à Cœur” exhibition reopens its doors in the Tekné Makré galleries of the Historic Building!
+From September 22, 2021, through October 30, 2021, the “Corps à Cœur” exhibition reopens in the Tekné Makré galleries of the Historic Building!

 Starting November 2, the exhibition will be open to the public by reservation through the Montpellier Méditerranée Métropole Tourist Office: 04 67 60 60 60